pulse-browser/gluon/docs/content/reference/config.md

 ### windowsUseSymbolicLinks

 When set to `true`, symbolic links will be enabled on Windows.
-From internal testing, this appears to fail on a majority of computers
+From internal testing, this appears to fail on a majority of computers.

 ## addons